+ What makes your program stand out?

 + Do you have to speak Spanish?

 You do not need to know any Spanish at all, as long as you are excited about learning!
 Our patient population is 85% Latino, mostly from the Dominican Republic, as well as from Mexico, Puerto Rico, and Central and South America.
 We also have patients of African, Russian, Jewish, Arabic, and Irish origins, among others.
 Half of our patients are Spanish-speaking only, and we provide support for residents who are learning Spanish.
-This includes formal classes and informal practice during our Community Oriented Primary Care month.
-The hospital also has an online language program for residents.
+This includes formal classes,assessment, and informal practice during Spanish pre-orientation and Community Medicine month as well as longitudinally throughout residency.
 An interpreter system is always available by phone, and there are speaker phones in all of our exam rooms.
 Best of all, our patients love to teach you Spanish.
 Whether or not you know Spanish at the beginning of your residency, you will have learned Spanish by the time you graduate.
 The Latino population is the largest minority group in the United States, so fluency in Spanish will make you a desirable candidate for almost any job position.

 + What is the call schedule?

 Different rotations have different call schedules.
 All of them strictly adhere to national and New York State work hours guidelines.
 On the inpatient family medicine service, first-year residents work during daytime hours only, while second- and third-year residents take turns supervising interns during the day or covering night float.
-The Inpatient Pediatrics, ICU, and OB rotations have, on average, three weeks of day shifts and one week of night float, and residents on the Inpatient Pediatrics rottion take 24 hour call on average every fourth night.
+The ICU, and OB rotations have three weeks of day shifts and one week of night float, and residents on the Inpatient Pediatrics rottion take 24 hour call on average every fourth night.

 + Where do residents live?